 - Try surveys before launch to get a feel if customers would be interested.

-You can also add to your strategy these following preorder tactics:
+You can also add to your strategy the following preorder tactics:

 - Offer collectible digital or printed swag.